-You’ve been paying close attention to the Dirty Dozen and Clean Fifteen lists to help you make the best food choices that you possibly can for you and your family.
+You’ve been paying close attention to the Dirty Dozen and Clean Fifteen lists to help you make the best food choices that you possibly can for yourself and your family.
 You try to make sure that the food you buy is as free of chemicals as it can possibly be.
 But, how much thought have you given to what’s in your daily cup of tea?

 I enjoy a nice cup of tea.
-There’s something special in the ritual of it—boiling the kettle, steeping the leaves and savoring each sip.
-Many types of tea have wonderful properties that can aid in digestion, metabolism and even disease prevention.
+There’s something special in the ritual of it—boiling the kettle, steeping the leaves, and savoring each sip.
+Many types of tea have wonderful properties that can aid in digestion, metabolism, and even disease prevention.

-But, if you are a tea drinker, you should know that there’s a very good chance your favorite brand of tea is laced with pesticides, GMOs, artificial ingredients and toxic chemicals.
+But, if you are a tea drinker, you should know that there’s a very good chance your favorite brand of tea is laced with pesticides, GMOs, artificial ingredients, and toxic chemicals.

 Add tea to your organic priority grocery list.

 Not only do most teas contain pesticides, but they might also contain GMOs.
 Check the labels of your tea for ingredients like modified corn starch and soy lecithin.
-Watch for artificial flavorings and natural flavor.
+Watch for artificial flavorings and natural flavors.
 You don’t want any of these things in your cup.

 As if pesticides and other chemicals in the tea weren’t bad enough, there’s danger in the packaging, too.